JasonLiu1229/University-Vault/DS/Session/Session 2.md

 - Limited access, remote interface
 - Invocation: ???

-The amount of invocations is determined by the situation, in case there is a failure during the invocation, could lead to multiple or less invocations than intended.
+The amount of invocations is determined by the situation, in case there is a failure during the invocation, could lead to multiple or fewer invocations than intended.
 ### Failure Modes of RMI/RPC
 ![[Pasted image 20240225162814.png]]
 Some example of what could go wrong during remote method invocations or remote procedure call.